Marbella City

 Property experts in Marbella City

 Established in Marbella in 1989, DM Properties - Knight Frank are your local experts for buying and selling property in Marbella City.
 If you want to learn more on any subject related to the area and surrounding locations, as well as the real estate market in Marbella City, please do not hesitate to get in touch.
-Our Marbella City property experts, such us Teresa Sánchez or Gerardo Caballero, will do their best to answer any questions you may have.
+Our Marbella City property experts will do their best to answer any questions you may have.

 Properties in Marbella City